-“Almost one fourth of the sales in January were at or above the original asking price,” Kalman said.
-“As happened last month, many of those that sold at or above the original asking price came off the market within a month of when they were listed.”
+“There was some heavy discounting, particularly among properties that languished on the market.
+About one fourth of the 63 sales in August were equal to or better than the original asking price,” Kalman said.
+“All but one of those that sold at a premium price went into escrow within 30 days of when they were listed.”

 HomeSmart, founded in 2000, has more than 10,000 agents and broker associates in offices throughout 15 states.
 HomeSmart Legends is the first franchise in the HomeSmart system.
 The Temecula office is located at 27645 Jefferson Ave., Suite 116, Temecula, CA 92590.